 Since the second grade and my five-trains-and-a-bus-ride home, books have been my ever-ready companion.

 I was born and raised in Japan where, while stretched in other ways, our family of seven always had stories.
-We had stateside relatives who kept our bookshelves stocked, and Mom made up fantastic tales for the long commutes to the rural village where we lived.
+We had stateside relatives who kept our bookshelves stocked, and my mom made up fantastic tales for the long commutes to the rural village where we lived.

 Perhaps it’s not surprising, then, that my early years as a writer were promising.
 In the third grade I wrote my first three-act play, one act per mimeograph sheet.
-I went on that year to write my class-wide, blue-ribbon story—William the Wise Weasel—an honor that came with placing my hand-crafted book in the elementary library.
+I went on that year to write my blue-ribbon story—William the Wise Weasel—an honor that came with placing my hand-crafted book in the elementary library.

 I was a fan of all things publishable, writing for an underground high school newspaper and editing the yearbook.
 My teachers, however, didn’t see a talent, and one English teacher went so far as to say I was bad at it.
 So while I loved words and spent a lot of time with them, I placed my energies elsewhere; by the end of high school, I was aiming to major in physics or math.
 The muses had other ideas.
 During my first year at St. Olaf College, I was lucky enough to have Dr. Carol Holly for a required writing class.
 She rewired my passion for writing, and I’ve been writing ever since.

 For 15 years as a copywriter and creative director, I have helped hundreds of organizations find their voices.
 My work has been nationally recognized by Communication Arts, AIGA, GraphicDesign USA and AR100, among others.
 It was during these years that I also received an MBA from the University of Minnesota.